JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 All direct subclasses of a sealed class are known at compile time.
 No other subclasses may appear outside the module and package within which the sealed class is defined.
 For example, third-party clients can't extend your sealed class in their code.
 Thus, each instance of a sealed class has a type from a limited set that is known when this class is compiled.
+Java introduced [a similar concept](https://docs.oracle.com/en/java/javase/15/language/sealed-classes-and-interfaces.html#GUID-0C709461-CC33-419A-82BF-61461336E65F) in Java 15, where sealed classes use the `sealed` keyword along with the `permits` clause to define restricted hierarchies.

 The same works for sealed interfaces and their implementations: once a module with a sealed interface is compiled, no new implementations can appear.